On Oct, 9 2020

 3) Shrinkage – Simply put, shrinkage is measuring anything that takes an agent away from their ability to directly assist customers.
 It could be training, meetings, or shifting agents to help another team.
 Shrinkage can vary greatly depending on how much ongoing training or off-phone work needs to be done, and it’s up to leadership to manage and monitor these fluctuations in shrinkage.

-4) Utilization – This KPI can be directly linked with shrinkage.
+4) Utilization – This workforce management KPI metric can be directly linked with shrinkage.
 It is related to the number of hours each day an agent is available to log in and handle customer interactions.
 Companies may track utilization to better understand the impact shrinkage is having on their team.

 5) Agent schedule adherence – How exactly does an agent spend their workday?
 When they log in, agents often have a set schedule with specific windows for lunch and breaks.
 Adherence, which can be monitored in real-time with WFM software, helps your team keep an eye on how agents are working in relation to the time they are scheduled.
 Adherence helps to ensure all shrinking is properly captured too.